UPDATE: The city tours are now fully booked.

 This walk explores the historic campus of Aarhus University and the former Municipal Hospital, soon to become a new university campus.
 Focusing on Nordic functionalism, the tour examines how architecture, landscape and planning shaped academic life and institutional architecture in twentieth-century Denmark.

-Spots available: 29/35
+Spots available: SOLD OUT

 Tour guides: Angela Gigliotti, Postdoctoral Fellow, PhD, ArchitekturWerkstatt Institut für Architektur, OST – Ostschweizer Fachhochschule + Martin Søberg, Associate Professor, PhD, Royal Danish Academy of Fine Art, School of Architecture